Icon Starting and Configuring the ElevateDB Server

 net start edbsrvr

-Information In order to start the GUI database server as a Windows service the database server must have already been installed as a service using the /install command-line switch (see above).
+Information In order to start the ElevateDB Server as a Windows service, the ElevateDB Server must have already been installed as a service using the steps in the Installing the ElevateDB Server as a Windows Service section above.

 Configuration Reference